Evidence supporting the use of: Lactobacillus fermentum

 However, the overall body of evidence is still limited, and most high-quality clinical trials have focused on other Lactobacillus species, such as L. rhamnosus and L. reuteri.
 A few randomized controlled trials and observational studies have included L. fermentum as part of multi-strain probiotic formulations and reported reduced recurrence of UTIs, but isolating its specific effects remains challenging.
 Current clinical guidelines do not universally recommend L. fermentum for bladder infection prevention or treatment, but it is sometimes used in adjunctive or preventive probiotic regimens, especially for individuals with recurrent UTIs.
 Thus, while there is some scientific basis for its use, the strength of evidence is moderate and further research specific to L. fermentum is needed.

-More about lactobacillus fermentum
+More about Lactobacillus fermentum

 More about Bladder Infection